isomerpages/tp-virtualcampus/_events/Highlights/Freshmen Orientation Programme 2024.md

 community service to entrepreneurship – and lots more!
-Besides learning more about what makes your dream CCA tick and find out if it is indeed the one for you, you can also look forward to captivating performances by our arts groups that are sure to entertain.</p>
+Besides learning more about what makes your dream CCA tick and find out if it is indeed the one for you, you can also look forward to captivating performances by our arts groups that are certain to entertain.</p>
 <p>So, get warmed up to the plethora of exciting possibilities and take advantage
 of the many CCAs available to help you achieve your fullest potential.
 Mark the dates for the CCA Fair 2024 now!</p>